 The website matches you with people who meet your criteria.
 They then evaluate your website based on their experience as they navigate it.

-You can be judged based on your user experience, user interface, and a variety of other factors.
+You can be judged based on your user experience, interface, and other factors.

 You can also conduct live interviews with participants to obtain their impressions on the spot.